-Looking for an interior design pricing strategy or need advice on how much to charge your interior design clients?
+Looking for a pricing strategy for your designs or need advice on how much to charge your interior design clients?
 This article is going to help you with just that.

-Time is money, especially when you own your own interior design business, so it’s important to learn how to sell your services and how not to undersell them.
+Time is money, especially when you own your own interior design business, so it’s important to learn how to sell your services and how not to undersell them as an interior designer.
 I briefly touched upon how to set your pricing as an interior designer in the article How to Start an Interior Design Business, but now I’m going to dig a little deeper and talk strategy.

-With plenty of interior design pricing strategies to choose from, you will learn how to find the best fit for your business and for the type of projects you will be working on.
+With plenty of pricing strategies to choose from, you will learn how to find the best fit for your business and for the type of projects you will be working on.

 Read on and you’ll soon be on your way to earning money as an interior designer.